 At the beginning of Cycle 4, the Science Pipeline was enabled to also perform imaging.
 This increased the processing capacity significantly.
-We refer to data processed by the imaging section of the Science Pipeline as "pipeline-imaged".
-If the data are imaged by a data reducer using CASA without the help of the pipeline (typically using templates or the imaging script generator tool2), we call them as "manually imaged".
+We refer to data processed by the imaging section of the Science Pipeline as "pipeline imaged".
+If the data are imaged by a data reducer using CASA without the help of the pipeline (typically using templates or the imaging script generator tool), we call them as "manually imaged".
 The approval of the imaging products remains in the hands of the data reducers and Data Reduction Managers.
-Manual imaging can be necessary even when the pipeline was used for calibration, depending on the specifics of the dataset.
-Sometimes manual imaging is performed in addition to pipeline-imaging, for example to show the PI that the science goal can be reached just by tweaking one of the imaging parameters.
+Manual imaging can be necessary even when the pipeline was used for calibration, depending on the specifics of the dataset (e.g. for full polarization data sets, the pipeline performs the intensity calibration but full polarization calibration and imaging are following manual procedures).
+Sometimes manual imaging is performed in addition to pipeline imaging, for example to show the PI that the science goal can be reached just by tweaking one of the imaging parameters.
 In this case, the QA2 report will mention the delivery of supplemental manual imaging.
-See Chapter 13 of the Cycle 7 ALMA Technical Handbook and https://almascience.org/processing/science-pipeline for more details on the pipeline.
+For more details, see Chapter 11 of the Cycle 9 ALMA Technical Handbook and https://almascience.org/processing/science-pipeline.

-2 Group ObsUnitSet (GroupOUS), Member ObsUnitSet (MemberOUS), and Scheduling Block (SB)
+2 Group ObsUnitSet, Member ObsUnitSet, and Scheduling Block

-By design, the smallest scheduling entity which is processed and delivered individually is the Member ObsUnitSet (MemberOUS or MOUS).
-QA2 therefore is carried out on individual MemberOUSs.
-As in previous Cycles, the MemberOUS contains also in Cycle 7 essentially always only one Scheduling Block (SB), even in the case of Total Power Array observations.
+By design, the smallest scheduling entity which is processed and delivered individually is the Member ObsUnitSet (MOUS).
+QA2 therefore is carried out on individual MOUSes.
+Following the previous Cycles, each MOUS contains only one Scheduling Block (SB) even in the case of Total Power (TP) Array observations.

-Hence also in Cycle 7, QA2 continues to be carried out together on all the Execution Blocks (EBs) of a single SB corresponding to one MemberOUS.
-The products for each MemberOUS are delivered separately, and the delivery of the products for each MemberOUS is labelled with the MemberOUS UID, the unique ALMA archive key.
+Hence also in Cycle 9, QA2 continues to be carried out together on all the Execution Blocks (EBs) of a single SB corresponding to one MOUS.
+The products for each MOUS are delivered separately, and the delivery of the products for each MOUS is labelled with the MOUS UID, the unique hexadecimal name providing access to the ALMA archive.